 If you are experiencing a difficult time, Mission Outpost is a soft place to land.
-Each week, more than 100 volunteers provide food, clothing, linens, toiletries, furniture, and baby supplies to all kinds of people in Dakota county.
+Each week, more than 100 volunteers provide food, clothing, linens, toiletries, furniture, and baby supplies to all kinds of people in our community.

 Food Shelf – You may receive food from our food shelf one time per month.
 Our foodshelf will often include dry goods for breakfast, lunch and dinner, breads, fruits and vegetables and meats.

-Community Garden –If you are interested in growing fresh produce for yourself and your family, this community garden may be just the right thing for you.
-You will be responsible for planting, weeding and harvesting a designated plot of land just steps away from Mission Outpost.
+Community Garden –If you are interested in growing fresh produce for yourself and your family, our community garden may be just the right thing for you.
+You will be responsible for planting, weeding and harvesting a designated plot of land near Mission Outpost.
 All food grown is for your consumption and cannot be sold for profit.
-You may want to grow some items to be given away at the Outpost.
-Please contact your host for more details.
-View the information sheet.
+You may want to grow some items to be given away at Mission Outpost.
+Please contact your host for more details or email email@example.com.

-Financial Assistance – Although Mission Outpost is unable to offer financial assistance, Salvation Army, which is located within the walls of Mission Outpost, does provide heat share, rental assistance and other aid.
+Financial Assistance – The Salvation Army, provides heat share, rental assistance and other aid.

 Farmers Market (Partnership with The Salvation Army)

-- We require a photo I.D. for everyone in the family over 18 (Driver’s license or copy of one, school I.D., passport) the 1st time you register for 2014.
+- We request you bring a photo ID for everyone in the family over 18 (driver’s license or copy of one, school ID, passport) the 1st time you register for the current year.

-- We require an I.D. for everyone in the family 17 and under (SS Card, medical card, school id, birth certificate) the 1st time you register for 2014
+- We request you bring an ID for everyone in the family 17 and under (SS card, medical card, school ID, birth certificate) the 1st time you register for the current year.

-- After you register the 1st time, we require a photo I.D.
-AND a copy of a CURRENT utility bill, medical bill, county mail, etc EVERY time you visit.
+- After you register the 1st time, we request you bring a photo ID AND a copy of a CURRENT utility bill, medical bill, county mail, etc EVERY time you visit.

 Plan your visit

-When you arrive at the Outpost, you will sign up and have a seat in our atrium.
+When you arrive at Mission Outpost, you will sign up and have a seat in our Atrium.
 When your name is called, you will be invited to sit down and speak with one of our trained volunteers.
-They will talk through the many opportunities that the Outpost provides and most importantly, they will listen to your story.
-If you so desire, our volunteers will pray with you too!
+They will talk through the many opportunities that Mission Outpost provides and most importantly, they will listen to your story.
+If you so desire, our volunteers will pray with you, too!